w3f/polkadot-wiki/docs/learn/learn-nominator.md

 you can to reduce the risk of none of your nominated validators being elected.

 !!!info "Not receiving Staking Rewards?"
-    To explore the possible reasons for not receiving staking rewards, check out the followings:
+    To explore the possible reasons for not receiving staking rewards, check out the following:
     - The [Staking FAQ](https://support.polkadot.network/support/solutions/articles/65000181959-staking-faq-s) on the Support Pages.
     - The ["Why am I not receiving staking rewards?"](https://www.reddit.com/r/Polkadot/comments/10kurje/why_am_i_not_receiving_staking_rewards/) Reddit article.
     - The ["Why am I not receiving staking rewards?"](./learn-staking.md#why-am-i-not-receiving-rewards) section on the Staking Page.